Family doctor improves patient health

 Many people are unable to extract vitamin B12 from their food.
 Vitamin B12 is known to be essential to maintain a healthy nervous system and Dr Chandy suspects this is why a deficiency can cause inflammation of the nerves and dementia.

-Dr Chandy’s remarkable story was featured in the BBC television documentary Inside Out.
+Dr Chandy’s remarkable story was featured in the BBC television news magazine, Inside Out.

 Surreal results from having B12